You are here

 The GSC formulates rules and procedures relevant to its own graduate programs within the policies established by the Graduate Council and the Graduate Faculty members in the graduate program.

-- publishes and makes available to students and faculty in the graduate program an updated (at least every other year) graduate program handbook containing the policies, rules, and procedures relevant to its own graduate programs
+- Publishes and makes readily available to students and faculty in the graduate program an updated (at least every five years) graduate program handbook containing the policies, rules, and procedures relevant to its own graduate programs, including pathways to report concerns.
+Programs should use the Graduate School Handbook as the foundation for their graduate program handbook.

-- establishes rules respecting thesis and non-thesis master’s degree programs and guidelines for demonstration of scholarly work (
+- Establishes rules respecting thesis and non-thesis master’s degree programs and guidelines for demonstration of scholarly work (Section 6).

-- considers and acts on requests for non-graduate faculty members to teach courses for graduate credit (5000-8000-level courses)
+- Considers and acts on requests for non-graduate faculty members to teach courses for Graduate credit (5000-8000-level courses).
+More information may be found in the University’s Faculty Appointments Policy.

-Section 6.7) to the Graduate Council (e.g., inclusion of graduate certificate or minor on diploma or transcript)
+- May propose other plan options for tagged master’s degrees (Section 6.7) to the Graduate Council (e.g., inclusion of graduate certificate or minor on diploma or transcript).